Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api/build_and_run_project_netcore.md

    > If you have changed the domain (originally `Menu`), the path will reflect that change.
 For example, if your domain is `Foo`, then the path will be `../v1/foo` instead of `../v1/menu`.

-3. To view the Swagger UI, go to [http://localhost:5000/swagger/index.html](http://localhost:5000/swagger/index.html).
+3. To view the Open API UI, go to [http://localhost:5000/swagger/index.html](http://localhost:5000/swagger/index.html).
 This will show the API endpoints.